paladp/cs203-S2019-assessment/assessment.md

     * I = Working with a team a small amount of the time with no communication
     * A = Working well with a team half of the time with little communication
     * G = Working well with a team most of the time with clear communication
-    * E = Working well with a team all of the time with clear and constructive communication
+    * E = Working well with a team all time with clear and constructive communication
 * Understanding and avoiding red flags
   * To avoid the errors